GCP & ISO14155

 After receiving your payment, you are registered, and you will immediately receive the invoice.

 Time: 2 full days from 9:30 a.m. to 4:30 p.m. incl. lunch.
-There is enough time between the two training days to carry out the practical assignments
+There is enough time between the two training days to perform the practical assignments

 Target group: this training lays the foundation for professionals engaged in clinical research with medical devices